- Introduction

 30. Roles that are unfilled following slotting and ring-fenced competition will be available to those who are at risk in the first instance and will be subject to a selection process.

-31. Once selection to any new roles has taken place, each employee on the final ‘at risk’ list will be invited to a further meeting with the Dean or Director or nominated manager, at which they will be informed of the basis of their selection for redundancy and invited to submit any further representations within seven days (or as otherwise agreed between the parties).
-Staff who were previously on the ‘at risk’ list but who are no longer being considered for redundancy will be informed in writing.
+31. Once selection to any new roles has taken place, or where redeployment is not possible, each employee who remains ‘at risk’ will be invited to attend an End of Consultation Period Meeting with an appropriate senior manager (as per section 25), at which they will be informed of the basis of their selection for redundancy and invited to submit any further representations within seven days (or as otherwise agreed between the parties).
+Employees who were previously on the ‘at risk’ list but who are no longer being considered for redundancy will be informed in writing.

-32. Following final selection for redundancy, the employee will be issued with a notice of redundancy letter.
-Employees will normally be required to work during their redundancy notice period, but the University reserves the right to make payment in lieu of notice (PILON).
-The University may consider a request from an employee to reduce their contractual notice period but this will be at the discretion of the relevant Dean or Director, where exceptional circumstances apply.
+32. Following the Outcome of the End of Consultation Period meeting, and giving due consideration of any further representations made within the seven days given, the outcome of the redundancy process will be confirmed in writing by the appropriate senior manager.
+Where the outcome is redundancy, the employee will be issued with a Notice of Redundancy Letter.
+Employees will normally be required to work during their notice period, but the University reserves the right to make payment in lieu of notice (PILON).
+The University may consider a request from an employee to reduce their contractual notice period but this will be at the discretion of the relevant PVC Dean or Director, and will only be allowed where exceptional circumstances apply.

 33. In an attempt to avoid redundancies, the University will ensure that action is taken to seek alternative employment options for employees who have been placed at risk or notified of redundancy, until the point of termination.
 If a role is found to be suitable and an offer presented, a trial period of 12 weeks will apply.